 Cortinarius sanguineus - Bloodred Webcap

-The blood-red colour of both the cap and the gills fully justify the common name of this fairly common webcap.
+The blood-red colour of the cap gills and stem of this beautiful mushroom fully justify the common name of this webcap.
 It is readily distinguished from the closely-related Cortinarius semisanguineus (the specific epithet means half blood-red because the latter has blood-red gills beneath a pale olive-brown cap - hence its common name the Surprise Webcap.

 The Bloodred Webcap is found mainly in coniferous woodland and particularly in dark, damp and mossy forests.